spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 {% endinfo_block %}

-2. The communication layer in a module is its entry point.
+2. A `Communication` layer in the module is its entry point.
 Add it and check if your module responds:
     1. Under `HelloSpryker`, create a new folder called `Communication`.
     2. Inside the `Communication` folder, create a folder called `Controller`.
     3. Create a new controller called `IndexController`.
 This controller has an action that returns only `HelloSpryker!`: